-Undoubtedly, when an item doesn’t have the price tag, it won’t catch customers’ interest.
+Undoubtedly, when an item doesn’t have a price tag, it won’t catch customers’ interest.
 For that reason, go ahead and add a price tag to every item on your Facebook product feed.

 2. Incorrect prices:

-It is not about your price is too high or too low, but Facebook Catalog product feed won’t accepted these
+It is not about your price is too high or too low, but the Facebook Catalog product feed won’t accept these

-- Wrong currency format: Don’t use symbols, stick with country currency code instead.
+- Wrong currency format: Don’t use symbols, stick with the country currency code instead.